Jessica Tuomela

-Jessica Tuomela (born August 3, 1983) is a Canadian paralympic competitive swimmer who was born in Sault Ste.
+Jessica Tuomela (born August 3, 1983) is a Canadian paralympic competitive swimmer and para triathlete who was born in Sault Ste.
 Marie, Ontario.

-Although blinded by retinoblastoma at the age of three, she has succeeded in competitive swimming despite her disability.
+She won silver in the 50-metre freestyle at the 2000 Summer Paralympics and bronze in the Women's PTVI Paratriathlon at the 2022 Commonwealth Games.

+Early life

+Tuomela was born in Sault Ste.
+Marie, Ontario, to a Portuguese mother and Finnish Canadian father.
+She is blind as a result of retinoblastoma at the age of three.
+She learned to swim while at the Ross MacDonald School for the Blind and began competitive swimming at age 12.
+Tuomela was offered facial reconstructive surgery at age 16, but declined.

+Career

+Paraswimming

 Competing at the 2000 Summer Paralympics in Sydney, Australia, Tuomela earned a silver medal in the 50-metre freestyle as well as three sixth-place finishes in the 100 freestyle, 100-meter backstroke and 200-meter medley.

 Her accomplishments merited an invitation to the 2004 Paralympic Games in Athens, Greece, where she placed fourth in the 50-meter freestyle and had two sixth-place finishes in the 100-meter freestyle and 100-meter backstroke.
 Tuomela also set five Canadian records in swimming.
 She won two gold medals in May, 2006 at the Belgian Paralympic Championships in the 50-meter breaststroke and 100-meter backstroke.
 She also took the silver medal in the 100-meter breaststroke.
-Tuomela currently resides in Scotland pursuing post-secondary activities.

 In 1998 Tuomela was one of 35 young people from North America and Russia to win the "Yes I Can" award, which recognizes the accomplishments of people with disabilities.
 She was honored in Sault Ste.
 Marie in 1992 for her academic achievements.
 On September 30, 2006, Tuomela became one of the first ten inductees in the Sault Ste.
 Marie Walk of Fame.

-In June 2022, Tuomela and guide Emma Skaug were named to Canada's 2022 Commonwealth Games team.
+In 2009, she was indicted into the Sault Ste.
+Marie Sports Hall of Fame.